damianavila/RISE/doc/installation.rst

      jupyter-nbextension install rise --py --sys-prefix

-   This is **no** needed anymore because those resources are installed automatically by the setup.py.
+   This is **not** needed anymore because those resources are installed automatically by the `setup.py` when you `pip install` the package.

 Disable and Removal